-"References available upon request" may seem a bit cliche to include in your cover letter or resume, but professional references are still an incredibly important part of the hiring process.
+"References available upon request" may seem traditional and outdated to include in your cover letter or resume, but professional references are still an important part of the hiring process.
 Prospective employers may like what they see about an applicant on paper, but they need to be sure of their potential, so they'll often call up references to ask about the candidate's job performance and work ethic.

-Before you submit your next job application, it's crucial to line up your professional references in case a prospective employer asks for them.
+Before submitting your next job application, it's crucial to line up your professional references in advance.
 But whom should you ask, and how should you go about asking?
 Career and hiring experts shared their advice for getting a great professional recommendation.

 1. Ask a direct supervisor or professional mentor.

-Assuming you still have a good professional relationship, the best people to list as references are your immediate supervisors from previous jobs, said Bill Peppler, managing partner at staffing firm Kavaliro.
+Assuming you still have a good professional relationship, the best people to list as references are your immediate supervisors from previous jobs, said Bill Peppler, chief operations officer at staffing firm Kavaliro.
 It may not be possible in all cases, but if you have a particularly understanding boss at your current job, you may be able to ask for a reference as you search for your next opportunity.

-"[Direct supervisors] know you the best and can vouch for you when it comes to your strengths and work ethic," Peppler told Business News Daily.
+"[Direct supervisors] know you the best and can vouch for you when it comes to your strengths and work ethic," said Peppler.
 "Other people to strongly consider are professional mentors.
-If there [are people] in your company who have trained you or taken you under their wing, consider them, since they have a solid understanding of your personality and receptiveness to training and feedback."
+If there [are people] in your company who have trained you or taken you under their wing, consider them since they have a solid understanding of your personality and receptiveness to training and feedback."

 "We all grow and mature professionally over time, so referencing someone who worked with you 15 years ago may only be familiar with your previous work style," Meador said.
 "The more recent [your source is], the more relevant it will be for the person making the phone call."

-"I am not particularly excited about recommending a person who cannot take the effort to write an email without grammatical errors," she told Business News Daily.
+"I am not particularly excited about recommending a person who cannot … write an email without grammatical errors," she said.

 2. Inform the person beforehand and give plenty of notice.

-In some cases, when you leave a job or internship, your supervisor will happily offer to provide a reference for you in the future.
-However, it's still polite to give that person a heads-up that a potential employer may be contacting them about your application.
+In some cases, when you leave a job or internship, your supervisor will offer to provide a reference for you.
+However, it's still polite to give that person a heads-up that a potential employer may contact them about your application.
 You can do this simply by emailing the person, letting them know you're looking for a job and asking for permission to provide their contact information to your potential employers, Meador said.